Empowering Voters. Defending Democracy.

 Adopting this PWM Update will allow advocacy for local and state bills (and regulation) to ensure affordable access to needed services that benefit everyone, particularly poor, rural, and other socially and economically marginalized communities.

-Highlights: What This Update Adds
+3. Highlights: What This Update Adds

 As Leagues seek to advocate for local and state legislation to appropriately address the harms of increasing privatization of the economic domains defined in the LWVUS Privatization position, confusions have arisen about what advocacy the national position allows.
-Specifically, the Update makes explicit two areas supported elsewhere in Impact on Issues and clarifies two areas where LWVUS advocacy indicates support for those interpretations.
+The Update makes explicit two areas supported elsewhere in Impact on Issues and clarifies two areas where LWVUS advocacy indicates support for those interpretations.

-Specifically, the Update explicitly
+The Update explicitly

 • Adds “healthcare” into the position’s list of “services fundamental to the governance of a democratic society”